HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 Check how the Contained Buttons does not need any specification to be painted with the theme colors, and how the others just need to set the style to a Material Design Library Style.

-Note how the Outlined Button Style is set by a theme attribute called `materialButtonOutlinedStyle`.
-There is also a `borderlessButtonStyle` attribute for the text button, but as of today, the official Material Docs shows the snippet above.
+Note how the **Outlined Button** Style is set by a theme attribute called `materialButtonOutlinedStyle`.
+There is also a `borderlessButtonStyle` attribute for the **Text Button**, but as of today, the official Material Docs shows the snippet above.

-> There are many other theme attributes defined in the MD library, and updates in the official docs occur regularly.
-Is a good practice to review the docs while developing.
+> There are many other theme attributes defined in the MD library, and updates in the official documentation occur regularly.
+Is a good practice to review them while developing.

 Android engineers recommend using Material Design Components.
 If you want to read more about it, check this post from Nick Butcher: [We Recommend Material Design Components](https://medium.com/androiddevelopers/we-recommend-material-design-components-81e6d165c2dd)

 There are a couple of places where this can be more complicated than it looks, but most of the time you won't have problems.

 ## 5.1.
 Widget Customization
 In case you need to customize a widget, start from the Base Material Widget, and create a specific style for it.